-Other areas of work and outcomes causing concern are already being addressed through the plans and work of some of our thematic partnerships.
+Other priorities and outcomes causing concern are already being addressed through the plans and work of some of our thematic partnerships.
 Where this is the case, the thematic partnerships will continue to address issues and will update the partnership on progress.
 Thematic partnerships will involve the Children and Young People's Partnership when their insight, capacity, and strategic connections will be helpful.
-This approach is intended to make sure that we do not duplicate effort or confuse accountability, and can draw on expertise when it is needed.
+This approach is intended to make sure that we do not duplicate effort or confuse accountability and can draw on expertise when it is needed.
 The priorities that the Children and Young People's Partnership identified that are the responsibility of thematic partnerships are:

-- Emotional health and resilience Transformation Partnership - Early Support in communities KCSP Task & Finish Group, Best Start Partnership, Early Support Review

-- Food & Physical Activity Health & Wellbeing Board; Thriving Kirklees - Vulnerability to criminal exploitation Youth Development Programme; Kirklees Children's Safeguarding Partnership; Communities Board. - Gaps in educational attainment between some groups and the Kirklees attainment rates Community Hubs, Learning Partnership - Outcomes for Looked After children Improvement Board; Corporate Parenting Board; Kirklees Safeguarding Children Partnership.
+- Emotional health and resilience Children's Integrated Commissioning Group - Early Support in communities Early Support Partnership & Best Start Partnership - Food & Physical Activity Health & Wellbeing Board; Thriving Kirklees - Vulnerability to criminal exploitation Youth Development Programme; Kirklees Children's Safeguarding Partnership; Communities Board. - Gaps in educational attainment between some population groups and the Kirklees attainment rates Education and Learning Partnership Board & Community Hubs. - Outcomes for Looked After children Improvement Board; Corporate Parenting Board; Kirklees Safeguarding Children Partnership.